koculu/Topaz/README.md

 Topaz is significantly faster than Jint on this benchmark.
 Jint functions are not thread-safe even when they do not manipulate any shared object.
 Topaz functions can be safely called from multiple threads in parallel.

-## Story of Topaz
+## The Evolution of Topaz

-I have developed a server-side HTML page rendering application using Razor.
-After a while, I have realized Razor was not flexible for my microservice architecture and business needs.
+The story of Topaz is one of continuous improvement and the pursuit of excellence.
+It all started when I developed a server-side HTML page rendering application using Razor.
+However, as my microservice architecture and business needs evolved, I realized that Razor wasn't as flexible as I had hoped.

-Then I switched to [ClearScript](https://github.com/microsoft/ClearScript).
-Clearscript uses Google's v8 C++ engine using locks and marshaling everywhere which slows down things.
-I barely served 100 requests per second on my desktop.
-Moreover, memory consumption was too high: 800 MB for a couple of page rendering.
+In my quest for a more optimized solution, I turned to ClearScript.
+While ClearScript relied on Google's v8 C++ engine, it suffered from performance issues due to locks and marshaling, resulting in sluggish response times.
+Even on my desktop, I could barely serve 100 requests per second, and memory consumption soared to 800 MB for just a few page renderings.

-Then I switched to [Jint](https://github.com/sebastienros/jint).
-Jint is very successful in terms of performance (I get ~1600 page views per second) and memory consumption is also good. (~80 MB)
-Jint is excellent with its extreme support for Javascript native data structures.
-The only downside of Jint is it does not support parallel execution on even simple function calls.
-I had to lock my page request.
-That was not acceptable for my business.
+Seeking a better alternative, I discovered Jint.
+Jint proved to be highly performant, boasting approximately 1600 page views per second, with a modest memory footprint of around 80 MB.
+Jint's remarkable support for JavaScript native data structures was impressive.
+However, its lack of parallel execution for even simple function calls meant I had to lock my page requests, which proved unacceptable for my business requirements.

-Thanks to Sebastien Ros.
-He has written an excellent [Esprima](https://github.com/sebastienros/esprima-dotnet) port which makes writing JS runtime a piece of cake.

-So I decided to write my own!
+Fortunately, I came across the remarkable work of Sebastien Ros, who had created an excellent Esprima port.
+This discovery inspired me to embark on a journey of creating my own solution.

-This is how Topaz was born.
+And so, Topaz was born.

-I hear you are saying tell me the numbers.
+I can hear you asking for the numbers, so here they are:

-Here is the answer:

-Topaz Performance on server-side rendering hits 3700 per second.
-Memory consumption is ~80MB.
-It is a good start.
-Topaz performs better than Jint in performance.
-Moreover, it supports multi-threading out of the box!
-The server-side rendering application that I wrote using Topaz surpasses Razor runtime rendering with x2 faster execution.
-Additionally, Razor initialization takes a few seconds that is annoying.
-Topaz is ready at first glance!
+With Topaz, server-side rendering performance soars to an impressive 3700 requests per second, while memory consumption remains at approximately 80 MB.
+These initial figures demonstrate Topaz's superiority over Jint in terms of performance.
+What's more, Topaz boasts built-in support for multi-threading, eliminating the need for manual locking.
+The server-side rendering application I developed using Topaz surpasses Razor's runtime rendering with twice the speed of execution.
+Gone are the few seconds of annoying Razor initialization.
+With Topaz, everything is ready at first glance.

-That is just the beginning.
-There is still room for performance improvements.
-Furthermore, a lot of features in the backlog are waiting for implementation.
+But this is only the beginning.
+There is still ample room for further performance improvements, and a plethora of exciting features in the backlog eagerly await implementation.

-Stay in touch.
+Stay connected and witness the evolution of Topaz.

 ## How can I use Topaz?